-The 2023 Pritzker Prize ceremony will be held in Athens, Greece this May.
+This May, the 2023 Pritzker Prize ceremony will be held in Athens, Greece.

 Chipperfield’s work is noted for its subtle but revolutionary civic presence and concentration on public places, spanning four decades.
 Chipperfield has designed over a hundred buildings in Asia, Europe, and North America, including civic, cultural, and academic structures, houses, and urban master plans.
-He has also worked on various restoration and rehabilitation projects, with a focus on conserving the building’s original design and structure.
+He has also worked on various restoration and rehabilitation projects, focusing on conserving the building’s original design and structure.

 David Alan Chipperfield was born in 1953 in London and graduated from Kingston School of Art in 1976.
 He studied architecture at the Architectural Association (AA) in London, where he received his diploma in 1977.
-He began his career working for Norman Foster, the 1999 Pritzker Prize Laureate, and the late Richard Rogers, the 2007 Pritzker Award Laureate.
 In 1985, he established David Chipperfield Architects in London.
 His first completed projects in London were the botany gallery and entrance hall for the Natural History Museum (1993), as well as the restaurant Wagamama.

 “I am so overwhelmed to receive this extraordinary honor and to be associated with the previous recipients who have all given so much inspiration to the profession.
 I take this award as an encouragement to continue to direct my attention not only to the substance of architecture and its meaning but also to the contribution that we can make as architects to address the existential challenges of climate change and societal inequality.
 We know that, as architects, we can have a more prominent and engaged role in creating not only a more beautiful world but a fairer and more sustainable one too.
 We must rise to this challenge and help inspire the next generation to embrace this responsibility with vision and courage.”David Alan Chipperfield, 2023 Pritzker Architecture Prize Winner

-Alejandro Aravena, Jury Chair and 2016 Pritzker Prize Laureate, elaborates, “In a world where many architects view a commission as an opportunity to add to their own portfolio, he responds to each project with specific tools that he has selected with preciseness and great care.
-Sometimes it requires a gesture that is strong and monumental, while other times, it requires him to almost disappear.
+Alejandro Aravena, Jury Chair, and 2016 Pritzker Prize Laureate, elaborates, “In a world where many architects view a commission as an opportunity to add to their portfolio, he responds to each project with specific tools that he has selected with preciseness and great care.
+Sometimes it requires a strong and monumental gesture, while other times, it requires him to almost disappear.
 But his buildings will always stand the test of time because the ultimate goal of his operation is to serve the greater good.
 The avoidance of what’s fashionable has allowed him to remain permanent.”

 River and Rowing Museum, Henley-on-Thames, UK (1989–1997)

-The River and Rowing Museum in Henley-on-Thames concentrate on rowing, which is an important part of the town’s history because it hosted the Annual Royal Regatta Olympic boating competitions in 1908 and 1948.
-The architecture of the structure combines modernist and traditional elements and was influenced by boat shelters and barns seen in Oxfordshire.
+The River and Rowing Museum in Henley-on-Thames concentrate on rowing, an important part of the town’s history because it hosted the Annual Royal Regatta Olympic boating competitions in 1908 and 1948.
+The structure’s architecture combined modernist and traditional elements and was influenced by boat shelters and barns seen in Oxfordshire.